 If we are connected on Instagram you might have noticed that I love my matcha.
 I was a tea drinker (hello Earl Grey!) before I came to the U.S., years ago.
 Then I got into coffee because it is delicious and I like the ritual aspect of it.
 You know, grinding the beans myself, being an espresso person versus a French press person and arguing about all that and so on.
 I was still having my herbal teas at night- jasmine, rose and hibiscus are my favourites, with a touch of lemon, and perhaps with a little biscotti on the side.

 But recently, I realized that coffee was making me tired.
 No, seriously: I would have my one cup in the morning, and an hour later I would become more tired than I was when I first woke up!
 So I decided to get back to my roots (albeit via a Japanese route!) and enjoy a cup of tea instead.
-That said, coffee, time to time, gives me much pleasure, especially when combined with chocolate, which, apparently, makes you smarter!
+That said, coffee, from time to time, gives me much pleasure, especially when combined with chocolate, which, apparently, makes you smarter!

 If you like frappuccino, I highly recommend my berry frappuccino as well.
 But if you simply must have your chocolate and your coffee too, this is the right place to be.

 You know I try to include adaptogens in my recipes as often as possible.
-I have breakfast recipes with adaptogens here, smoothies and puddings, even a homemade “Nutella” with adaptogens here.
+I have breakfast recipes with adaptogens here, smoothies and puddings, and even a homemade “Nutella” with adaptogens here.
 Adaptogens are natural substances that help the body adapt to stress.
 Especially when there are too many unknowns in my life at any point, I tend to feel trapped.
 I tend to feel weak, worried, anxious.
 And I do realize the difference when I do not incorporate adaptogen for a couple of weeks.
 That said, I keep repeating: Everyone has unique needs, so what has helped me might not help you.

 There are combinations out there such as mushroom adaptogens with ashwagandha, or cacao, ginseng and maca combinations, and so on.
-I use maca every day, have been using a mushroom adaptogen mix recently, which had reishi, ashwagandha, cordyseps and so on.
-Now, I am waiting to try cordyseps from a place I discovered only last week (they have amazing prices!!).
+I use maca every day, and have been using a mushroom adaptogen mix recently, which had reishi, ashwagandha, cordyseps and so on.
+Now, I am waiting to try cordyceps from a place I discovered only last week (they have amazing prices!!).
 Will report again!

 In this recipe, I included maca and ashwagandha powder.
 I like to use Terrasoul because I think they provide great quality for a lower price than many other brands.
-That said, whatever brand you trust, I would try to go with organic, and do a little research before purchasing.
+That said, whatever brand you trust, I would try to go with organic and do a little research before purchasing.

 Another super ingredient in this recipe is chia seeds.
 I LOVE chia seeds.
-They are an excellent source of omega-3 fatty acids, they are rich in antioxidants, and they also provide fiber, iron, and calcium.
+They are an excellent source of omega-3 fatty acids, they are rich in antioxidants, and they also provide fibre, iron, and calcium.
 They are a complete protein, and contain all nine of the essential amino acids which our bodies need for growth and repair of tissue, muscle, AND collagen.
 Besides, chia seed is a thickener for lemonades, dressings, and puddings, so it brings a better consistency to whatever recipe it travels to.
 Whenever I want chia seeds I use Your Super “Forever Beautiful” mix, because, the mix also has acai, maca and blueberries, and it tastes just delicious.
-I love this company, how transparent they have been since day 1, about their sourcing and ingredients.
-Their products are clean enough for me to use on a daily basis and even to share with my kiddo (his favourites are the forever beautiful mix and the chocolate lover, but I use the super greens in his chickpea omelette these days to make sure he gets his greens! ).
+I love this company, and how transparent they have been since day 1, about their sourcing and ingredients.
+Their products are clean enough for me to use on a daily basis and even to share with my kiddo (his favourites are the forever beautiful mix, but I use the super greens in his chickpea omelette these days to make sure he gets his greens! ).

 1 frozen banana